F

 When you hear “atomic design,” you probably think of Brad Frost.
 Interestingly, he was not the first person to develop that method of delivering design as components, or even the terminology.
 Brad published his atomic design article in 2013.
 While digging through the archives at frog, I’ve learned that Mark Rolston developed and applied an atomic framework as early as 1998.
 The description found

-• There is Definitely a Grid
+• There is definitely a grid

 Jun 10, 2016